dpelle/vim-LanguageTool/README.md

 # License

-The VIM LICENSE applies to the LanguageTool.vim plugin (see `:help copyright` but replace "LanguageTool.vim with "Vim").
+The VIM LICENSE applies to the LanguageTool.nvim plugin (see `:help copyright` but replace "LanguageTool.nvim" with "Vim").

 LanguageTool is freely available under LGPL.